dbachilo/dvrstart/README.md

 # dvrstart
-Dmitry Bachilo's DVR software for FreeBSD on Gambas Based on Ivan Avdeev's shell scripts logic
+Dmitry Bachilo's DVR software for FreeBSD<br>
+Based on Ivan Avdeev's shell scripts logic

 This is a free DVR software for FreeBSD written in Gambas.